Our Parish Commitment

 The couple must participate in a Marriage Preparation (Pre-Cana) Program approved by the Archdiocese.
-Our parish intends to re-initiate our own Marriage Preparation Program.
-However, couples may register for a program in another parish, or in an Archdiocesan program.
-The priest or deacon working with the couple can assist in identifying an appropriate program.
+At present, our parish does not have its Marriage Preparation Program.
+Couples may register for a program in another parish, or in an Archdiocesan program.
+The priest or deacon working with the couple can assist.